Important Notice - Forums is archived

 Blackboard is now updated to 1.1.0, fixing an ugly memory leak.

-As of 1.1.0 Blackboard requires Google Collections.
-That's not necessary a bad thing, however, since the library is totally awesome, and should be used anyways.
+.
+That’s not necessary a bad thing, however, since the library is totally awesome, and should be used anyways.

 Just out of interest - and pure laziness - what part of the Google Collections did you use?

-The MapMaker, to make a weak-valued map.
+make a weak-valued map

 I might try to get rid of that dependency, but since the implementations on Maps seem very non-trivial, I haven't had the guts to try and implement a bug-free map.
 I have also considered bundling just what I need with Blackboard, but Google Collections seems to share code heavily, so the internal dependencies seem to be somewhat deep.